-Targeted surveys for GSM were undertaken by Biosis during the 2018/19 summer survey season.
+Targeted surveys for GSM were undertaken by Biosis during the 2019/20 summer survey season.
 The GSM surveys were undertaken using the field methods stipulated in the Commonwealth EPBC Act Policy Statement 3.12 (DEWHA 2009) for the entire Offset area.

-A total of 67 male GSM were recorded flying within the area surveyed.
-Female moths, which are more difficult to detect, were not observed during the surveys.
-The GSM individuals were distributed throughout the area surveyed as well as on adjoining paddocks (Figure 3).
-The adjoining paddocks also supports a large population of GSM and recorded sightings of GSM within the Offset area date back to 2013 (Abzeco 2018).
+A total of 162 male GSM were recorded flying within the area surveyed from one surveys (Biosis 2020a).
+Female moths, which are more difficult to detect, were not observed during the surveys but were observed during the site condition assessment (Biosis 2020b).
+The GSM individuals were distributed throughout the area surveyed (Figure 5).

-The Offset area is known to support at least one threatened flora species (Biosis 2018):
+The Offset area is not known to support any other listed threatened flora or fauna species (Biosis 2020).